 Advertisement

 There is increasing pressure, however, from the international legal community to end the practice of long-term solitary confinement in America.
-The United Nations, for example, has established the "Mandela Rules" governing the treatment of prisoners, which prohibits the use of "prolonged solitary confinement" (defined as 22 hours or more per day) and equates it with "torture."
+The United Nations, for example, has established the "Mandela Rules" governing the treatment of prisoners, which prohibits the use of "prolonged solitary confinement" (defined as 22 hours or more per day) and equates it with torture.

 There have been some small victories for prisoner rights at ADX.
-In 2016, the Bureau of Prisons settled a class-action lawsuit with 100 mentally ill ADX inmates who were denied antipsychotic medications and left to languish in awful conditions.
+In 2016, the Federal Bureau of Prisons settled a class-action lawsuit with 100 mentally ill ADX inmates who were denied antipsychotic medications and left to languish in awful conditions.
 The settlement led to the transfer of some of the most disturbed inmates to special federal facilities where they can receive better psychiatric care.

 Advertisement